hl416/hl416.github.io/_posts/2014-10-08-fourier_arima_forecasting.md

 {% endhighlight %}

 We use the previous data to estimate the value of the next 3 windows.
 More precisely, we want to estimate the value of 30 min later or we say always to be 3 steps ahead.
+If we want to forecast the variation in the next day, then it's eaiser, and we do not need to use for loop.
 {% highlight R %}
 ls<-foreach(s=1:(141+144*4),.combine=cbind,.packages='forecast') %dopar% {
         x = 11 + floor((s-1)/144)